We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If your period is so heavy that you quickly soak through pads or tampons — or have to double up on different types of protection — there are things you can do to find relief.

 You may be able to ease your symptoms and get your cycle back on track just by making a few tweaks to your diet.
-In some cases, getting enough rest and taking over-the-counter (OTC) pain killers can also do the trick.
+In some cases, getting enough rest and taking over-the-counter (OTC) pain relievers can also do the trick.

 - have quarter-sized or larger clots in your period blood